 On the second day, we will make a stop at White Sands National Monument to explore the spectacular dunes and incredible specialized wildlife, including the White Sands Earless Lizard, found only in this location.
 Students and staff will dive further into discussions of ecosystem dynamics, evolution, speciation, and adaptation.

 Leaving White Sands, we will begin the last leg of our big opening drive, to the Chiricahua Mountains National Monument.
 Here we will meet up with Dr. Keith Geluso and Dr. Mary Harner, both biologists from University of Nebraska: Kearney who have active research projects in the region.

 In the Chiricahuas, we will explore world-class birding sites.
 This unique ecosystem stretches deep into Mexico, with many species found nowhere else in the United States.
 (In 2016 we were lucky enough to spot an Elegant Trogan, a species sought by birders who visit this region from all over the world!)
 Students will also have a chance to visit hummingbird feeder areas, and go on a night cruise for nocturnal mammals, reptiles, birds, and insects!
-This will also be our first opportunity to set up our motion-detecting camera traps, which we will be using throughout the trip.
+This will also be our first opportunity to set up the motion-detecting camera traps we will be using throughout the trip.